MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 Fixed various bugs and performance issues.

-## Version 105.0.1343.10: August 19
+## Version 105.0.1343.10: August 19, 2022

 Fixed various bugs and performance issues.

-## Version 105.0.1343.7: August 16
+## Version 105.0.1343.7: August 16, 2022

 Fixed various bugs and performance issues.

 ### Feature updates

-- **Improvement to the Cloud Site List Management experience for IE mode.** You can restore to one of the last 3 published versions of your site list in the Microsoft 365 Admin Center.
+- **Improvement to the Cloud Site List Management experience for IE mode.**

+  - You can restore to one of the last 3 published versions of your site list in the Microsoft 365 Admin Center.
 For more information, see [Restore a previous version of a site list](/deployedge/edge-ie-mode-cloud-site-list-mgmt#restore-a-previous-version-of-a-site-list).

-- **Improvements to the Cloud Site List Management experience for IE Mode now available in GCC.** You can identify gaps in your enterprise site list by configuring reporting of site feedback with the [InternetExplorerIntegrationCloudUserSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudusersitesreporting) and [InternetExplorerIntegrationCloudNeutralSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudneutralsitesreporting) policies.
+  - You can identify gaps in your enterprise site list by configuring reporting of site feedback with the [InternetExplorerIntegrationCloudUserSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudusersitesreporting) and [InternetExplorerIntegrationCloudNeutralSitesReporting policies](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudneutralsitesreporting).
 You can view local site list URLs from users and potentially misconfigured neutral site URLs in the Microsoft Edge site lists experience in the Microsoft 365 Admin Center.
-For more information, see [View site feedback on the Microsoft 365 Admin Center](/deployedge/edge-ie-mode-cloud-site-list-mgmt#view-site-feedback-on-the-microsoft-365-admin-center-1).
-Also, you can configure session cookie sharing between Microsoft Edge and Internet Explorer for IE Mode on your site list in the Microsoft 365 Admin Center.
-For more information, see [Cookie sharing between Microsoft Edge and Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).
+To learn more, see [View site feedback on the Microsoft 365 Admin Center](/deployedge/edge-ie-mode-cloud-site-list-mgmt#view-site-feedback-on-the-microsoft-365-admin-center-1).
+  - You can configure session cookie sharing between Microsoft Edge and Internet Explorer for IE mode on your site list in the Microsoft 365 Admin Center.
+To learn more, see [Cookie sharing between Microsoft Edge and Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).

 ### Policy updates